Feufochmar/ever-hopeful/README.md

 ## Installation

-Download/clone the whole thing and run `yarn install`.
+Download/clone the whole thing and run `npm install`.

-Note: if you already have Ever-Hopeful installed, please also run `yarn prune` (some modules can be stale and need to be removed).
+Note: if you already have Ever-Hopeful installed, please also run `npm prune` (some modules can be stale and need to be removed).

 Ever-Hopeful needs a config file and to create a sample config file, just run `ever-hopeful -s`, redirect the output on a file and then edit it (`ever-hopeful -s > config.yaml`).
 The config file contains all the available configuration options.
 Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub).
 It is needed for them to be able to get back to you.